veit/jupyter-tutorial/docs/data-processing/grpc/index.rst

 were a local object, making it easier for you to create distributed applications and services.
 As in many RPC systems, gRPC is based on the idea of defining a service, specifying the methods that can be called remotely with their parameters and return types.
-On the server side, the server implements this interface and runs a gRPC server to handle client calls; on the client side, the client has a stub that provides the same methods as the server.
+The server implements the interface and runs a gRPC server to handle client calls; the client has a stub that provides the same methods as the server.

+The following are the main design principles of gRPC:

+* gRPC can be created on all common development platforms and in many different languages.
+* It is designed to work on devices with low CPU and memory capabilities, such as Android [#]_ and iOS devices, MicroPython boards and browsers [#]_  [#]_.
+* It is licensed under Apache License 2.0 and uses open standards such as HTTP/2 and Quick UDP Internet Connections (QUIC).
+* gRPC is interoperable and can therefore also be used in the LoRaWan (Long Range Wide Area Network), for example.
+* The individual layers can be developed independently of each other.
+For example, the transport layer (OSI layer 4) can be developed independently of the application layer (OSI layer 7).
+* gRPC supports various serialisation formats, including :doc:`../serialisation-formats/protobuf`, :doc:`../serialisation-formats/json`
+  [#]_, :doc:`../serialisation-formats/xml` and Thrift)
+* Asynchronous and synchronous (blocking) processing are supported in most languages.
+* Streaming of messages in a single RPC call is supported.
+* gRPC allows protocol extensions for security, healtch checks, load balancing, failover, etc.

 .. graphviz::